 Insider threats

 Internal employees are often the most dangerous cybersecurity threat of all.
-Disgruntled workers can access databases and extract patient records, often without risk of detection.
-Former workers may also retain access and use their old credentials to sell patient data.
+Disgruntled workers can access databases and pull patient records, usually without getting caught.
+Former employees may also retain access and use their old credentials to sell patient data.

 Organizations can use compliance frameworks to align cybersecurity systems with regulatory requirements.